 Once the air is aligned, park the sprayer in an alley.
 Stand behind the sprayer and extrapolate a direct line from each nozzle to target canopy.
 Nozzles that point at the canopy should be left on.
 Nozzles that point above or below can be blocked, or turned off via valves or rotating roll-overs.
 Some roll-over nozzle bodies can be swiveled up or down 15 degrees to fine tune the spray angle.
 An alternative would be to permanently rotate the nozzle body fitting in the boom line.

-Regarding the lower-most nozzle, remember that the ribbon only indicates the centre of the spray cone.
-The cone expands outward and overlaps adjacent cones.
-Therefore, even though the centre of the lower-most nozzle might intersect the bottom of the target canopy, you may still be able to turn it off because the nozzle above has that portion covered.
+When extrapolating, remember that the centre of a nozzle only indicates the centre of the spray pattern.
+Cone and fan angles can span 60 to 110 degrees, depending on the influence of air.
+Therefore, even though the centre of the lower-most nozzle intersects the bottom of the target canopy, you may still be able to turn it off because the nozzle above has that portion covered.

 Adjust spray distribution across the boom at the beginning and roughly mid-way through the spray season to ensure the sprayer will uniformly cover the target with the optimal volume.
 These adjustments should account for both canopy growth and fruit set.

 For example, as the season progresses in an orchard, fruit may cause limbs to hang lower and warrant a new spray distribution.
 Turning on the bottom nozzle position will help, but it doesn’t account any increase in density throughout the canopy.
 You may need more volume distributed across the entire boom.
 Another example: as grape bunches begin to close, sprayer operators may direct fungicides exclusively at the fruit zone and not the entire canopy.